-In Process 2011-2012

-Completed

-Niagara Catholic System Priorities - 2010-2011 ACHIEVEMIENT REPORT ENABLING STRATEGIES PROVIDE SUPPORTS FOR SUCCESS 2.
+5011-5015 In Process Completed Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES PROVIDE SUPPORTS FOR SUCCESS 2.
 To begin the implementation of enhancements to Niagara Catholic's Mentor Connector Program by November 2010.
 Indicators and Comments As of November 2010, Niagara Catholic's Mentor Connector Program attained the following enhancements: The addition of Mentor Exit Survey to acquire additional data regarding support provided to Niagara Catholic students.
 A Mentor Note feature to teachers - teacher candidates are now able to communicate with the classroom teacher via electronic notes through email pertaining to significant sessions.
 A new student oriented graphical interface.
 The integration of the Educational Support Plan (ESP) for student success via Mentor Connector Platform.
 Expansion of Mentor pool to include the Brock University, Hamilton Campus.

-In Process 2011-2012
+2011-2012 In Process

-Completed >
+Completed

 Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES ENHANCE TECHNOLOGY FOR OPTIMAL LEARNING 1.
 To initiate the implementation of a hardware platform for all school-based computer technology allowing student and staff wireless access by September 2011.
-Creation of the Niagara Catholic Teaching and Learning through Innovative Technology Committee.
-Student Achievement Department completed survey of current elementary technology used to support classroom instruction as it pertains to the current computer image of available teacher/student software.
+Indicators and Comments Creation of the Niagara Catholic Teaching and Learning through Innovative Technology Committee.
+Creation of the Niagara Catholic Teaching and Learning through Innovative Technology Used to support Student Achievement Department completed survey of current elementary technology used to support classroom instruction as it pertains to the current computer image of available teacher/student software.
 Niagara Catholic Blueprint for Technology was developed by March 2011 and presented to Senior Administrative Council.
 Certain items of Blueprint to align with 2011-2012 Budget priorities.
 Student Achievement Department support of a wireless, Apple iPad Grade Eight pilot classroom at St. Michael Catholic Elementary School.
 Establish a pilot Apple IPad classroom at St. Vincent DePaul Catholic Elementary School to examine the use of technology to improve student achievement Blended Learning Pilot Projects implemented at Holy Name Catholic Elementary School and Mary Ward Catholic Elementary School in 2010-2011.

+2011-2012 In Process

+Completed

-Niagara Catholic System Priorities - 2010-2011 ACHIEVEMIENT REPORT Completed In Process 2011-2012 ENABLING STRATEGIES ENHANCE TECHNOLOGY FOR OPTIMAL LEARNING To implement the data warehouse program in all elementary and secondary schools by June 2011.
-The Research, Assessment, and Evaluation Department, Technology Department, and the Student Information Services Department held regular meetings on the implementation of the Niagara Catholic Data Warehouse Project with Paradigm Shift Technologies Group Inc. (PSTGI).
+Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES ENHANCE TECHNOLOGY FOR OPTIMAL LEARNING To implement the data warehouse program in all elementary and secondary schools by June 2011.
+Indicators and Comments The Research, Assessment, and Evaluation Department, Technology Department, and the Student Information Services Department held regular meetings on the implementation of the Niagara Catholic Data Warehouse Project with Paradigm Shift Technologies Group Inc. (PSTGI).
 Staff assisted with the duties of the Student Information Services Department (i.e. OnSIS, Maplewood, etc) with the transition from Maplewood Legacy to Maplewood Enterprise that involved extensive data cleansing and validation.
-Maplewood Enterprise Transition from Maplewood Legacy to Maplewood Enterprise has begun.
-Technology Department facilitated the initial transition to Web servers.
-Migration of achievement data facilitated by the Technology Department and Student Information Services Department.
-Data Warehousing validation completed by Student Information Services Department.
+Transition from Maplewood Legacy to Maplewood Enterprise that involved extensive data cleansing and validation.
+Maplewood Enterprise Transition from Maplewood Legacy to Maplewood Enterprise that involved extensive data cleansing and validation.
+Maplewood Enterprise Transition from Maplewood Legacy to Maplewood Enterprise that involved extensive data cleansing and validation.
+Maplewood Enterprise Transition from Maplewood Legacy to Maplewood Enterprise that involved extensive data cleansing and validation.